magicleap/arcloud/README.md

 This is done by scanning the QR Code on the **device configuration** page of the enterprise console.
 This page is located under the
 *Device Management* menu and then the *Configure* option.

-## Advanced Setup
-What is described above is used to get AR Cloud running quickly and in its simplest manor.
-However, AR Cloud is built to be flexible and support many configurations.
-For example, MinIO can be configured to use object storage.
-As part of the health check routes used on the dashboard, access to this infrastructure will be validated.
+## Secure deployment best pratices

-Magic Leap recommends reviewing the installed infrastructure to align with best securitypractices listed below.
+Magic Leap recommends reviewing the installed infrastructure to align with security best practices listed below.
 - Configure Kubernetes secrets to use a secret manager such as Vault together with an [external secret operator](https://github.com/external-secrets/external-secrets).
 - Follow security best practices when deploying each of the preexisting components